How To Resolve Arguments Constructively

 No one is perfect and every healthy relationship has struggles and disputes.
 Your role as loving partners is not to seek to change one another, but to negotiate, find common ground, and ways that you can accommodate each other.

 As your communication improves, your difficulties should become easier to resolve.
 But sometimes it can help to have an impartial third party listen in and support you both.
-If you are in or around Brighton and Hove and would like to see if I could help in this way, please get in touch.
+If you are in or around Brighton and Hove and would like to see if I could help in this way, please call me on 07428 396671 or get in touch using the contact form here.
+If you found this article helpful you can also join my mailing list here.

 Advice on how to resolve arguments constructively adapted from The Seven Principles For Making Marriage Work by John Gottman and Nan Silver, which comes highly recommended.